-Department of Counseling, Phyllis J. Washington College of Education at University of Montana
+University of Montana - Department of Counselor Education, Phyllis J. Washington College of Education and Human Sciences

 Why you should consider this program